Nayagarh district

-Nayagarh district is one of the 30 districts of Odisha state in eastern India.
-It was created on 01-April-1993 when the erstwhile Puri District was split into three distinct districts, namely Khordha, Nayagarh and Puri.
+Nayagarh District is one of the 30 districts of Odisha state in eastern India.
+It was created on 01-April-1993 when the erstwhile Puri District was split into three distinct districts, namely Khurda, Nayagarh and Puri.
+The district headquarters is Nayagarh.

-The district is bordered by Khordha district to the south and east, Cuttack district to the east and north, Angul district to the north, Boudh district to the northwest, Kandhamal district to the west and Ganjam district to the southwest.
+The District is bordered by Khurda to the South and East, Cuttack District to the East and North, Angul District to the North, Boudh District to the North-West, Kandhmal to the West and Ganjam District to the South-West.